Dr Bethany Simmonds PhD in the Sociology of Ageing; PGCLTHE; BSc. Sociology (hons)

 Profile

-I am a sociologist of ageing interested in the intersections of risk and later life.
-I explore this intersection by examining the interactions between global, national, and individual level analyses, exploring how (embodied) experiences are produced by discursive and institutional change, contingent on the spaces older people are located in.
+I am a sociologist of ageing interested in risk, examining the interactions between global, national, and individual level analyses, exploring how (embodied) experiences are produced by discursive and institutional change, contingent on the spaces older people are located in.
 I joined as Senior Lecturer in the Department of Geography and Earth Sciences at Aberystwyth University in September 2022 to lead the Sociology Programme, prior to this I was Senior Lecturer in Sociology at the University of Portsmouth (2016-2022) where I was awarded a Themes, Research and Innovation Fund (TRIF) Strategic Fellowship in Health and Wellbeing in 2018.
 Preceding this I was employed as a Research Associate in the Faculty of Health Sciences at the University of Bristol where I researched topics including, falling and fracturing, delays to older people being discharged from hospital, and end of life interventions (2011-2016).
 From 2007 to 2010, I worked as an Assistant Lecturer in Sports Sociology at the University of Chichester whilst completing my PhD in the sociology of ageing, physical activity and rurality at Southampton University.
 This was after completing my BSc in Sociology (hons) from the University of Bath in 2005, and being appointed to Research Assistant at the University of Plymouth, where I worked on numerous projects for the Social Research and Regeneration Unit.

 Additional Information